bratpeki/modern-milkytracker-guide/docs/elems.md

 Available features are show in black, the unavailable ones are in white.

-A good example is the playlist track dropdown menu, featured above.
+A good example is the playlist track drop-down menu, featured above.

 # Tickboxes